 A surface parking lot has been constructed on the southwest corner of the development to serve the new bank and businesses in the area.

 Improvements are being considered at the 84th Street and Park View Boulevard location although the scope of the improvements is unknown at this time.
-The proposed improvements will complement the proposed streetscape and Civic Center Park improvements that are currently in various stages of design and construction.
+The proposed improvements will complement the proposed streetscape and Central Park improvements that are currently in various stages of design and construction.

 A second parking garage is planned for the west side of City Centre.
-A total number of parking spots and number of levels will be determined during the design phase.
+This parking garage is anticipated to be four stories with 495 stalls.